Skip to main content

 • Active/Passive - All link have equal priority, but only one will be used at any given time.

-• Primary/Backup - Primary links will be used as a priority, using backup links only when no primary links are connected.
+• Primary/Backup - Primary links will be used as a priority, backup links are used only when no primary links are connected.

 3. Enter the network links for each broker.
-The IP addresses are for broker connections only and will not affect Agent connectivity to the broker.
-When a broker has multiple IP addresses, multiple links can be created.
+The IP address are for broker connections only and will not affect Agent connectivity to the broker.
+When a broker has multiple addresses, multiple links can be created.

 4. (Optional) Enter an available bandwidth.
 The available bandwidth is not required, but when supplied, connections between this broker and other brokers will be optimized to try to achieve this performance.

 Note: Make sure that network routing policies are correct for the desired behavior.
-PeerGFS has no control over this; please contact the network administrator for assistance.
+PeerGFS has no control over this; please contact you network administrator for assistance.

-8. Once you have added all of the sites, the new offline site will be listed in the Sites view.
+9. Once you have added all of the sites, the new offline site will be listed in the Sites view.
+Then, after a few seconds, the site will automatically come online.

 Viewing Connected Agents